CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_04_Implementing_Hyper-V_Replica_and_Windows_Server_Backup.md

 In this exercise, you will be configuring and using Windows Server Backup to protect critical data on SEA-SVR1 by performing backups and restores to a network share.

-### Task1: Configure Windows Server Backup settings
+### Task 1: Configure Windows Server Backup settings

 In this task, you will be installing and configuring the Windows Server Backup role on SEA-SVR1 to enable backup functionality and check the backup configuration.